 Response:

-The project was based on subjective evaluation of the participants.
-No objective evaluation was done during the project implementation.
-However, assessment was based on the project participants based on the 5 categories included in table 1.
+The project was based on subjective evaluations of the participants.
+No objective evaluation was performed during the project implementation.
+However, assessment was based on the project participants according to the five categories included in Table 1.
+The corrections appear on page seven.

-Corrections in pp 7.

-Project evaluation is presented On pp. 6, elaborating the 4 aspects measured prior during and after the implementation, in addition to the overall satisfaction with the process.
+The project evaluation is presented on page six, elaborating the four aspects measured prior, during, and after the implementation, in addition to the overall satisfaction with the process.
 The four aspects are based on the ISBAR goal for better communication.
-Answers were rated on a 4-pont likert scale (1= low, 4 = high) representing perceived assessment of measured aspects of the ISBAR.
+Answers were rated on a 4-point Likert scale (1= low, 4 = high) representing perceived assessment of measured aspects of the ISBAR.

-We appreciate the comment on a wider assessment from the staff.
-We were aware of this issue prior to starting the project, but because of its magnitude, and the complexity of collecting data from hundreds of staff memers, we decided to contain the size of the sample in order to have control over the data collection.
-At the end of the process, with the high attrition rate, especially in the physicians' group, one could consider this decision as a weakness of the project.
-However, due to its magnitude, and based on the provided analyses it could be considered within accepted limitations.
-Other projects, based on this method, could highlight more information sampling the staff members as well.
+We appreciate the comment that a wider assessment from the staff would have been ideal.
+We were aware of this issue prior to starting the project, but, because of its scale and the complexity of collecting data from hundreds of staff members, we decided to contain the size of the sample to maintain control over the data collection.
+At the end of the process, given the high attrition rate, especially in the physicians’ group, this decision could be considered a weakness of the project.
+However, due to its scale, and based on the analyses provided, it could well be considered within accepted limitations.
+Future projects based on this method could highlight more information sampling of the staff members too.

-Comment: Can the authors provide more information about the supervisions of handoffs: it seems this was initially carried out by projet leaders and head nurses, then only by the head nurses.
+Comment: Can the authors provide more information about the supervisions of handoffs: it seems this was initially carried out by project leaders and head nurses, then only by the head nurses.
 Was the supervision for nurses and doctors or only of nurses?
 At what frequency?
 How long did this go on for during the project, was it just in the beginning or throughout the project?

 Response:

-The supervision was carried out for nurses and physicians' leaders of the project, throughout the entire year.
-However, throughout the implementation period, nurses were more adhere to the supervision process as was scheduled initially.
-Physicians were less cooperative with the supervision process in a continuum basis, as the time of the project went by.
-We included this explanation in the text (pp7).
+Supervision of nurse and physician project leaders was carried out during the course of the year.
+However, throughout the implementation period, nurses adhered more closely to the supervision process than was initially expected.
+Physicians were less cooperative with the supervision process on a continual basis as the project progressed.
+We included an explanation of this in the revised manuscript on page seven.

 Comment: